ben-rogerson/twin.examples/gatsby-emotion/README.md

 const App = () => <Layout>{/* ... */}</Layout>
 ```

-`GlobalStyles` also includes some [@keyframes](https://github.com/ben-rogerson/twin.macro/blob/master/src/config/globalStyles.js) so the `animate-xxx` classes have animations.
-But if you’re not using the animate classes then you can [avoid adding the extra keyframes](https://github.com/ben-rogerson/twin.macro/blob/master/docs/extra-keyframes.md).
+`GlobalStyles` also includes some [@keyframes](https://github.com/ben-rogerson/twin.macro/blob/master/src/config/globalStyles.js) so the `animate-xxx` classes have animations and some global css that makes the [ring classes](https://tailwindcss.com/docs/ring-width) work.

-### 5. Add the recommended config
+### 5. Add the twin config

-Twin’s recommended config can get added in a couple of different places.
+Twin’s config can get added in a couple of different places.

 **a) In a new file named `babel-plugin-macros.config.js` placed in your project root:**